brianmaierjr/uni/README.md

 * Minimal, One-Page Design
 * Fast and responsive
 * Flexible
-* Built using new technologies including
+* Built using these tools:
   * GULP
   * SASS
   * BROWSERSYNC